 Network speed between two hosts is determined by the following:

-• Bandwidth between two hosts: Bandwidth is the maximum speed that can be achieved with zero latency and zero packet loss.
+- Bandwidth between two hosts: The maximum speed is achieved with zero latency and zero packet loss.

-• Latency of the links between two hosts: Latency reduces network speed, even if it's only 1 ms.
+- Latency of the links between two hosts: Even if it's only 1 ms, latency reduces network speed.

-• Packet loss on the links between two hosts: Packet loss triggers TCP retransmission and reduces speed.
+- Packet loss on the links between two hosts triggers TCP retransmission and reduces speed.

 Facts about SMB transfer speed